Lake Region Takes Root

 The education center will soon get some picnic tables and a grill.
 This area will be promoted as an outdoor conference center.
 The idea is to have a staff or business meeting and then volunteer in the garden.

-We may have several UMN experts on site this summer/fall to give us advice on irrigation practices, rainwater harvest and retention and compost systems.
+We will have some UMN experts on site this fall to give us advice on irrigation practices, rainwater harvest and retention and compost systems.

 The volunteer opportunities are endless and there are many ways you can assist the garden in being successful that does not require you physically being on site, so please consider connecting with us.